-- Whether or not (explicit) consent should be used as the basis for personal data processing.
-This is an area where there is likely to be movement in the near future. - Determination of whether relevant data is personal data or has been sufficiently anonymised.
-In the case of de-identified data, the answer is not always clear cut. - Identifying whether data is concerning health (and subject to more stringent rules, as is genetic, biometric and sex-related data), versus less sensitive data that might for instance be collected for wellness purposes (e.g. step counts, sporting performance, etc.). - At least in the short term, Brexit is not expected to substantially change the main privacy and data security requirements applicable to digital health in the UK.
+- Whether or not (explicit) consent should be used as the basis for personal data processing. - Determination of whether relevant data is personal data or has been sufficiently anonymised.
+De-identified data is at the borderline. - Identifying whether data is concerning health (and therefore subject to more stringent rules, as is genetic, biometric and sex-related data), versus less sensitive data that might for instance be collected for wellness purposes (e.g. step counts, sporting performance, etc.). - At least in the short term, Brexit is not expected to substantially change the main privacy and data security requirements applicable to digital health in the UK, but does typically require some changes to compliance documentation.